The-Umbra/Full-Stack-MERN-Social-Media-App/Readme.md

-This a MERN STACK project
+This project was developed with MERN.
+Styles made using Material-ui.